Things I Wish I Knew Before Surgery: Preparing for a Cystectomy

 Surgery can be exhausting

-You may be very tired, have a minimal appetite, and have some temporary tubes.
+You may be exhausted, have a minimal appetite, and have some temporary tubes.
 You will have your urostomy bag and night bag.
 The medical staff will have you up and walking fairly quickly.
-Walking helps with healing and to “get things moving” so to speak.
+Walking helps with healing and "get things moving," so to speak.
 Rest so your body can begin healing.
 Walk frequently and slowly build up your distance.
 Visitors can be tiring also, so consider limiting them at the hospital.
-Have them visit when you are home and have them join in a short walk.
+Have them visit when you are home and join in a short walk.

 Take some supplies home from the hospital

 Accept any and all urostomy bags, supplies, and samples they will give you at the hospital.
 If they do not offer, ask for some before you are released.
 Also, the contact information of your stoma nurse is invaluable when you have a leak or other issue with your IC.